tearust/t-rust/docs/_gitbook-dev-docs/1_tutorial/5.1_sample_txn_executor/README.md

 Let's focus on the sample-txn-executor folder in this article.
-This is a brand new folder and it will build the wasm file that will be loaded into the state machine.
+This is a brand new folder and it'll build the wasm file that will be loaded into the state machine.

 ## Folder structure

 All actors have the same folder structure:

-* codec contains all the type definitions
+* codec contains all the type definitions.
-* impl contains all logic
+* impl contains all logic.

-One thing to be mentioned and likely overlooked is the last line in the build.sh.
+One thing to be mentioned and likely overlooked is the last line in the build.sh file:
 `cp -r target/wasm32-unknown-unknown/release/sample_txn_executor.wasm ../../dev-runner/local/a-node/`

-You may already noticed that the destination folder is **a-node** instead of **b-node** of sample-actor.
+You may have already noticed that the destination folder is **a-node** instead of **b-node** of sample-actor.

 ## Codec

-In the txn.rs file, we have Task, Status, And Txns definition.
+In the txn.rs file, we have Task, Status, And Txns definitions.

 ````#[derive(Debug, Clone, Serialize, Deserialize)]
 pub struct Task {